Updated: Jan 16

 Weight or strength training involves using weights to create resistance, which strengthens, builds, and tones your muscles.
 You can use any gym equipment such as weight machines, dumbbells, and barbells, lifting them for a certain amount of repetitions and sets. [*]

 Consistent weight training with an array of compound exercise makes you stronger, allowing you to lift heavier weights and heavier objects in daily life.
 Muscle has a higher metabolic rate than fat, so the more muscle you have, the more calories you burn at rest.
 A resistance training workout can also increase your metabolic rate for up to three days after the exercise, helping you burn even more calories. [*] [*]

 It's also worth noting that muscle is more dense than fat, so it takes up less space.
 When you build muscle, you appear leaner even if you haven't been losing weight.
 When paired with body fat loss, you gain a more defined appearance.

 *If you are looking for an additional way to achieve your health goals, Beyond Body may be something to add to your wellness routine.

 Should You Combine HIIT and Weight Training?

 HIIT and weight training each provide a laundry list of different benefits.
 It's important to include both in your workout regime.
-Since HIIT training focuses on getting the heart rate up, it serves as more of a cardio exercise, while lifting weights focuses on building your muscles.
+Since HIIT training focuses on getting the heart rate up, it serves as more of a cardio exercise, while lifting weights focuses on building different muscle groups.
 In fact, one study showed that combining strength and cardio in an exercise routine promotes healthy weight and boosts fat loss. [*]

 Ways to Combine HIIT with Weight Training: